Ray Barbuti

-In 1924 while playing fullback at Lawrence, Long Island, New York high school, Barbuti set a New York state record, which still stands (2013), scoring eight touchdowns in one game.
+Raised in Inwood, New York, Barbuti attended Lawrence High School.
+In 1924, while playing fullback, Barbuti set a New York state high school record, which still stands (2013), scoring eight touchdowns in one game.
 He attended Syracuse University, where he won the IC4A championship in the 400 m sprint in 1928 in a time of 48.8 seconds.
 The same year he won the AAU Championship in the 400 m dash in a time of 51.4.
 He played fullback on the Syracuse football teams of 1926, 1927, and 1928 and was the captain of both the football and athletics teams.

 His trainer, Peter Poole, very seldom let him run his two preferred distances, the 200 yd and the 400 yd, in the same competition, so Barbuti chose the 400 m and 4 × 400 m at the 1928 Summer Olympics and won both, setting a world record in the relay at 3:14.2.
-Next week he set another world record, at 3:13.4 in the 4×440 yd relay in London in a match against Great Britain.
+Next week he set another world record, at 3:13.4 in the 4 × 440 yd relay in London in a match against Great Britain.

 During World War II Barbuti served with the US Air Force in the 83rd Bombardment Squadron which was part of the 12th Bombardment Group also known as the Earthquakers.
 He was awarded the Air Medal and the Bronze Star.
 While stationed in Gambut, Libya, Barbuti helped to organize the Western Desert Track and Field Championships.
 The competition was between the 12th Bombardment's track men, members of the RAF, and Australian troops.
 With Barbuti's talent on the track as a runner and as a coach, the men of the 12th won 1st place in 8 out of 11 events.
 He retired in the rank of major and became deputy director of the Civil Defense Commission for New York State and director of the New York State Office of Disaster Preparedness.
 In his spare time he acted as a referee in more than 500 intercollegiate football games.

 On December 24, 1957, Barbuti appeared as a "contestant imposter" on the game show To Tell the Truth.
 This episode is still in existence and was most recently aired by GSN on January 20, 2009.
 The host was Bud Collyer and the panel consisted of Betsy Palmer, Don Ameche, Kitty Carlisle and Hy Gardner.